qcif/xnat-openid-auth-plugin/README.md

     `gradlew.bat clean fatJar distZip`

 This should build the plugin in the file **build/libs/xnat-openid-auth-plugin-1.0.0-SNAPSHOT.jar** (the version may differ based on updates to the code).

+## Deploying ##

+For more information, please [XNAT documentation on how to deploy plugins.](https://wiki.xnat.org/documentation/xnat-administration/deploying-plugins-in-xnat)

 1. Copy the plugin jar to your plugins folder:

     `cp build/libs/xnat-openid-auth-plugin-all-1.0.0-SNAPSHOT.jar /data/xnat/home/plugins`